Josephine Baker: Literature

+Author Sherry Jones portrays Baker's life and times in her 2018 biographical novel Josephine Baker's Last Dance.
 Baker appears in her role as a member of the French Resistance in Johannes Mario Simmel's 1960 novel, Es muss nicht immer Kaviar sein (C'est pas toujours du caviar).
 The 2004 erotic novel Scandalous by British author Angela Campion uses Baker as its heroine and is inspired by Baker's sexual exploits and later adventures in the French Resistance.
 In the novel, Baker, working with a fictional Black Canadian lover named Drummer Thompson, foils a plot by French fascists in 1936 Paris.
 Baker was heavily featured in the 2012 book Josephine's Incredible Shoe & The Blackpearls by Peggi Eve Anderson-Randolph.
 In his novel Noire, la neige, Marseille, Editions Parenthèses, ISBN 978-2-86364-648-9, Pascal Rannou evokes the relationship between Valaida Snow and Josephine Baker, who is one of the main characters of this story.

 Music

 Actress Phylicia Rashad's 1978 disco concept album Josephine Superstar is a biographical dedication to Baker's legacy.
 The lyrics detail Baker's life, including her youth, career, and romances in St. Louis, Broadway, and Paris.
 Arranged by French producers Morali, Belolo, and her then-husband Victor Willis, it was released by Casablanca Records and peaked at #28 on the Billboard disco charts.
 Backing vocals were sung by The Ritchie Family and Village People.
 The album cover features Rashad dressed in Baker's banana outfit.

 The Italian-Belgian francophone singer composer Salvatore Adamo pays tribute to Baker with the song "Noël Sur Les Milandes" (album Petit Bonheur – EMI 1970).
 The British band Sailor paid tribute on their 1974 self-titled debut album Sailor with the Georg Kajanus song "Josephine Baker" who "...stunned the world at the Folies Bergère..."
 The title track of the 1987 Premiata Forneria Marconi album Miss Baker was written in honor of the American dancer Josephine Baker.
 British singer-songwriter Al Stewart wrote "Josephine Baker" about her, a song which appears on the album Last Days of the Century, from 1988.

 Beyoncé Knowles has portrayed Baker on various occasions.
 During the 2006 Fashion Rocks show, Knowles performed "Dejá Vu" in a revised version of the Danse banane costume.
 In Knowles's video for "Naughty Girl", she is seen dancing in a huge champagne glass à la Baker.
 In I Am ...
 Yours: An Intimate Performance at Wynn Las Vegas, Beyoncé lists Baker as an influence of a section of her live show.
 In 2010, Keri Hilson portrayed Baker in her single "Pretty Girl Rock".
 In January 2022, Laquita Mitchell sang the title role in the New Orleans Opera production of Josephine by Tom Cipullo.